-CHAIRMAN & CHIEF EXECUTIVE REPORT
+BOARD PRESIDENT & CHIEF EXECUTIVE REPORT

-On behalf of the Board of Directors, the executive Leadership team and the staff of Cohuna District Hospital, we are pleased to present the 69th Report of Operations and Annual Report for the year ended 30 June 2021.
+On behalf of the Board of Directors, the Executive Leadership team and the staff of Cohuna District Hospital (CDH), we are pleased to present the 70th Report of Operations and Annual Report for the year ended 30 June 2022.

-The Board of Directors consist of nine skill-based directors appointed by the Minister of Health.
+The Board of Directors consist of seven skill-based directors appointed by the Minister of Health.

-As a team we are committed to excellence in rural health care and ensuring access to safer effective care for our local community.
+Cohuna District Hospital is committed to excellence in rural health care and ensuring access to safer effective care closer to home for our local community.